LBPHaxMods/fmod-clickteam/README.md

 ## Installation

-Download the <b>fmodlove.dll/libfmodlove.dylib</b> file and add it to the directory containing the main.lua file.
-Download the FMOD Studio API (2.01.01 / x64) and also add <b>fmodstudio.dll/libfmodstudio.dylib </b>/and <b>fmod.dll/libfmod.dll</b> to your game folder.
+Download the <b>fmodlove.dll/libfmodlove.dylib</b> file and add it to the directory containing the project .mfa file.
+Download the FMOD Studio API (2.03.04 / x86) and also add <b>fmodstudio.dll/libfmodstudio.dylib </b>/and <b>fmod.dll/libfmod.dll</b> to your game folder.

 ## Building
 This project uses SCons.
 Navigate to the folder containing the SConstruct file and run:
 ```
 scons platform=windows target=release fmod_api="C:\Program Files (x86)\FMOD SoundSystem\FMOD Studio API Windows"
 ```
-Replace platform (windows, osx) and the fmod_api path with the path of your FMOD API installation.
+Replace platform (windows only) and the fmod_api path with the path of your FMOD API installation.

 ## Usage